 Confusion Matrix

-In this blog post, a function is shown to create an image of the confusion matrix.
+The confusion matrix allows for the visualization of a classification algorithm’s performance.
+In this blog post, a function is provided to create an image of the confusion matrix.
+The R package caret

 includes the confusionMatrix

-function, which provides a comprehensive output.
+function, which generates a comprehensive output.

 Classification

-We will perform a Naive Bayes classification on the classical iris data set.
+We will perform a Naive Bayes classification on the classical Iris dataset.

 Code